How to retrieve data in bulk using Python x Backlog API

 ■ Issuing an API key

-After logging in to Backlog, you can issue an API key by going to the profile icon in the upper right corner, then [Personal Settings], then [API].
-(This may depend on your account permissions.)
+After logging into Backlog, you can issue one from the profile icon in the upper right corner → [Personal Settings] → [API].
+(This may depend on your account permissions)

 ○ Official documentation

-When you navigate to the "Issues" section of the project page, check the subdomain and project ID from the URL and make a note of it.
+When you navigate to the "Issues" section of the project page, check the URL to find the subdomain and project ID, and make a note of it.

 https://(subdomain)/find/xxx?projectId=(ID)